Insigneo Showcase 2026

 08:30Arrival, refreshments, posters and exhibitors

-09:00Welcome, Professor Jim Wild and Professor Damien Lacroix Insigneo Co-Directors.
-Dr Alberto Marzo, Insigneo Academy - highlight of successes
+09:00Welcome from Professor John Flint, Deputy Vice-President for Research, Professor Jim Wild and Professor Damien Lacroix Insigneo Co-Directors.
+Plus Insigneo Academy - highlight of successes from Dr Alberto Marzo.

 09:20